logicalguess/tf-idf-spark-and-python/README.md

 TF-IDF with Spark for https://www.kaggle.com/c/word2vec-nlp-tutorial

-Results are not as good as using sklean (Python)
+Results are not as good as using sklearn (Python).

 ![ ](results.png)